 To the extent possible, our loans generally are collateralized by a security interest in the borrower's assets.
 Interest payments are generally made monthly or quarterly (except to the extent of any PIK interest) with amortization of principal generally being deferred for several years.
 The principal amount of the loans and any accrued but unpaid interest generally become due at maturity at five to seven years.
-When we receive a warrant to purchase stock in a borrower in connection with a loan, the warrant will typically have an exercise price equal to the fair value of the portfolio company's common stock at the time of the loan and entitle us to purchase a modest percentage of the borrower's stock
+When we receive a warrant to purchase stock in a borrower in connection with a loan, the warrant will typically have an exercise price equal to the fair value of the portfolio company's common stock at the time of the loan and entitle us to purchase a modest percentage of the borrower's stock.

 In addition, as a business development company under the 1940 Act, we are required to make available significant managerial assistance to our portfolio companies.
 We provide these services, for which we receive fees, through our wholly owned subsidiary, Gladstone Advisers, Inc. Such fees are typically paid in part at the time a prospective portfolio company signs a non-binding term sheet with us, with the remainder paid at the closing of the investments.
 These fees are generally non-recurring, however in some instances they may have a recurring component.
 The specific services we provide vary by portfolio company, but generally consist of reviewing existing credit facilities, arranging bank financing, arranging equity financing, structuring financing from multiple lenders, structuring financing from equity investors, restructuring existing loans, raising equity and debt capital and providing general financial advice.
-We record these fees as managerial assistance fee revenue in the period in which the fees are earned
+We record these fees as managerial assistance fee revenue in the period in which the fees are earned.

 Our business plan calls for managerial assistance fee revenue to equal or exceed our operating expenses (excluding interest expense).
-However, during the quarter ended December 31, 2002, operating expenses (excluding interest expense) exceeded managerial assistance fee revenue by approximately \$820,000.
-Because we typically generate managerial assistance fee revenue only when we make new loans, our relatively slow pace of loans during the quarter ending December 31, 2002 led to this shortfall.
+During the quarter and six months ended March 31, 2003, the Company recorded managerial assistance fee revenue of \$358,000, stemming from two new investments during the quarter.
+However, during the quarter and six months ended March 31, 2003, operating expenses (excluding interest expense) exceeded managerial assistance fee revenue by approximately \$582,000 and \$1.4 million, respectively.
+Because we typically generate managerial assistance fee revenue only when we make new loans, our relatively slow pace of loans during the quarter and six months ended March 31, 2003 led to this shortfall.
 In the future, we will need to make loans at a faster pace in order to meet this objective.
 However, we believe that, as the economic environment improves, we will be able to make sufficient new investments so that over time our managerial assistance fee revenue will equal or exceed our operating expenses (excluding interest expense), although there can be no guarantee that we will be able to do so.

 Prior to making an investment, we ordinarily enter into a non-binding term sheet with the potential borrower.
 These non-binding term sheets are generally subject to a number of conditions, including but not limited to the satisfactory completion of our due diligence investigations of the potential borrower's business and reaching agreement on the legal documentation for the loan.
 Typically, upon execution of the non-binding term sheet, the potential borrower pays us a non-refundable fee for our services rendered through the date of the non-binding term sheet.
-Where the fee paid is non-refundable, we recognize this fee as revenue upon execution of the non-binding term sheet.
+Where the fee paid is non-refundable, we recognize this fee as revenue upon execution of the non-binding term sheet